-Some of you guys who are new here, may not approve of the use of remote collars.
+Some of you guys who are new here may not approve of the use of remote collars.
 And you know what?
 I get that!
-For the longest time I actually didn’t use remote collars, but then I started to learn about them and how they could help particular dogs with certain problems.
-For the most part, my method still is to fundamentally reward the dog for doing the things that we want them to do and use their genetics to help them express themselves and become everything that they could be.
+For the longest time, I actually didn’t use remote collars, but then I started to learn about them and how they could help particular dogs with certain problems.
+For the most part, my method still is to fundamentally reward the dog for doing what we want them to do and use their genetics to help them express themselves and become everything they can be.

 However, sometimes the remote collar can be useful to give information.
-Sometimes the remote collar can be useful to get a dog to stop doing a behavior that is really entrenched and can put the dog at risk.
+It can be useful to get a dog to stop doing a really entrenched behavior and can put the dog at risk.

 Let’s talk about some things that you shouldn’t do with a remote collar.
-The first thing that you shouldn’t do with a remote collar is simply decide to go buy one and then get on Amazon and find the least expensive one that you can strap on your dog, turn up the volume all the way and press the button.
+The first thing that you shouldn’t do with a remote collar is find the least expensive one that you can strap on your dog, turn up the volume all the way and press the button.
 Don’t do that!
-Nobody, who uses remote collars professionally to help dogs would do that.
-If you know a trainer who is doing that, run away very, very quickly!
+Nobody who uses remote collars professionally to help dogs would do that.
+If you know a trainer who is, run in the other direction!

 I show the dog over and over again until they really understand what that touch means.

-If your dog doesn’t need a remote collar then be happy!
+If your dog doesn’t need a remote collar, then be happy!
 You’re blessed!
-Some dogs do need it and it’s kind of an expensive training tool.
-However, it’s an effective tool, when used in an ethical, humane and safe way.
+Some dogs do need it, and it’s an expensive training tool.
+However, it’s an effective tool when used in an ethical, humane, and safe way.